 Sunimalee Madurawala is a Research Officer at the Health Economic Policy Unit.
 Her research interests include health economics, gender and population studies.
 Sunimalee holds a BA (Economic Special) degree with a first class and a Masters in Economics (MEcon) degree from the University of Colombo, Sri Lanka.
 She is also partly qualified in CIMA-UK.
 She was selected as a Fellow for the Asia-Pacific Capacity Development on Gender and Macroeconomic Issues, held in Japan in 2011.
 (Talk with Sunimalee - firstname.lastname@example.org)

-Dr. Saman Kelegama is the Executive Director of the IPS, and is a trade policy economist who also works on industrial economics, public enterprise reform, and macroeconomics.
+Dr. Saman Kelegama was the Executive Director of IPS from 1995 until his sudden demise in 2017.
+He was a trade policy economist who also worked on industrial economics, public enterprise reform, and macroeconomics.
 He served in the President's National Economic Council and in the Presidential Commission on Taxation.
-He serves on the boards of several public and private institutions.
-He holds a D.Phil (Econ) and MSc. from Oxford University and MSc (Maths) first class degree from the Indian Institute of Technology (IIT), Kanpur, India.
-For more details: http://www.ips.lk/staff/ed/index.html
+He also served on the boards of several public and private institutions.
+He held a D.Phil (Econ) and MSc. from Oxford University and MSc (Maths) first class degree from the Indian Institute of Technology (IIT), Kanpur, India.
+For more details: http://www.ips.lk/people/saman-kelegama/

 Shanika Samarakoon was a Research Economist at IPS.
 Her research interests are in the fields of Health Economics and Policy, Development Economics, Education Economics and Econometrics.
 Shanika holds a BA (Honours) in International Business Management and a PhD with a focus on Development Economics from the University of Nottingham.